xavierbasc/dm50/README.md

 ## Display
 ### EA_DOGL128L-6
 The EA DOGL128L-6 is a 128x64-pixel graphics display.
-The L model does not have LED backlighting
+The L model is reflective and does not have LED backlighting.

 [EA_DOGL128X-6 datasheet](docs/pdf/EA_DOGL128X-6.pdf)